 Clouds have a massive effect on climate.
 Cloud cover reflects radiation from the sun that would otherwise be absorbed by oceans, raising their temperatures.
 Cloud cover can also act as a blanket, keeping warmth near the surface.

-Despite their significant influence on climate, clouds represent one of the largest sources of uncertainty in modern climate models.
+Despite their significant influence on climate, clouds still represent the largest source of uncertainty in modern climate models.
 For example, the frequency of clouds over the Southern Ocean is often underestimated, causing models to predict warmer sea surface temperatures than observed, which in turn means the models predict the strength and position of the storm tracks incorrectly.
 These biases also affect the sensitivity of the model to human-induced climate drivers, such as increasing greenhouse gases.

-This project will improve our understanding of the chemistry and physics of clouds and aerosols in the Southern Ocean, by combining detailed measurements made during voyages with satellite observations and modelling studies, we're able to pinpoint model biases and identify the underlying errors.
-We recently completed our first measurement voyage on the RV Tangaroa, which saw researchers travel to the Campbell Plateau, while making measurements from the ship and launching instrumented balloons.
+This project is improving our understanding of the chemistry and physics of clouds and aerosols in the Southern Ocean.
+By combining detailed measurements made during voyages with satellite observations and modelling studies, we're able to pinpoint model biases and identify the underlying errors.
+We recently completed our second dedicated measurement voyage on the RV Tangaroa, which saw researchers travel deep into the Southern Ocean, while making observations from the ship and launching instrumented balloons.
 We're now beginning to compare the measurements from the voyage with NZESM model output to identify differences and their underlying causes.